ccrsxx/nextjs-blog/note.md

 - Top App is in the src/pages/\_app.tsx, you can declare state that persist between pages here.
 Also this a place to add global styles.
 - When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
 (This process is called hydration.)
 - In development mode, getStaticProps runs on each request instead.
+- Return value from getStaticProps is a json object, so that's not running in production. instead, it'll get fetched along with the generated html and javascript.